Production Files

 }

 }This helps the project validate its runtime environment before deployment or production checks.
+Standard backend projects can also require public file variables.
+API-only backend projects do not require them.

 vix env checkA backend should fail early when required runtime values are missing.
 It is better to catch a missing SERVER_PORT or database path during an environment check than after the service is already deployed.